 All students are required to submit a Capstone Proposal Form and a Capstone Evaluation Form.
 The Proposal Form will indicate the form that their capstone project will take, the topic or focus of the capstone, and the faculty member under whose supervision the student will undertake the capstone project.
 This form is due by the end of shopping period for the semester under which the student will undertake the capstone project or, for students writing an honors thesis, with their thesis prospectus.

 Students may graduate with honors in MES by completing an undergraduate honors thesis in MES.
-To be eligible for honors, students will have earned an ‘A’ in the majority of courses for the concentration and will have submitted a thesis prospectus and secured a faculty advisor by their junior year.
+To be eligible for honors, students will have earned an ‘A’ (or 'S' with distinction) in the majority of courses for the concentration and will have submitted a thesis prospectus and secured a faculty advisor by their junior year.
 Honors theses are substantial research projects driven by a deep interest in engaging with a selected topic of study.
 They require a time commitment and coordination between students, advisors, and the DUS to ensure completion.
 Two semesters of Independent Study toward the honors thesis (MES 1970) are required; one of these should take the form of a thesis writing workshop supervised by the DUS or other designated MES faculty during the first semester of thesis writing.
 Students must declare their intention to write an honors thesis and submit a thesis prospectus (to include a thesis proposal, research plan, proposed thesis outline, initial literature review, and initial bibliography) by April 25th of their junior year (for May graduates) or November 20th of their junior year (for December graduates).